arangodb-helper/arangodb/README.md

 ----------------------------------------

-The procedure is essentially that the first instance of `arangodb` (aka the "master" offers an HTTP service on port 4000 for peers to register.
+The procedure is essentially that the first instance of `arangodb` (aka the "master") offers an HTTP service on port 4000 for peers to register.
-Every instance that registeres becomes a slave.
+Every instance that registers becomes a slave.
 As soon as there are `agencySize` peers, every instance of `arangodb` starts up an agent (if it is one of the first 3), a DBserver, and a coordinator.
 The necessary command line options to link the `arangod` instances up are generated automatically.
 The cluster bootstraps and can be used.

-Whenever an `arangodb` instances shuts down, it shuts down the `arangod` instances under its control as well.
+Whenever an `arangodb` instance shuts down, it shuts down the `arangod` instances under its control as well.
 When the `arangodb` is started again, it recalls the old configuration from the `setup.json` file in its data directory, starts up its `arangod` instances again (with their